Capturing multiscale interactions in fluid flow via Lagrangian coherent structures and modal analysis: Model Sensitivity

 \section{Model Sensitivity}

 This section provides a brief review of the model sensitivity framework developed by \cite{kaszas_universal_2020}.
-The framework generates an upper-bound estimate for the difference between an unperturbed trajectory and a perturbed trajectory subject to stochastic or coherent disturbances.
+The framework generates an upper-bound estimate for the difference between an unperturbed trajectory and a perturbed trajectory subjected to stochastic or deterministic disturbances.
+For the purposes of this work, we consider purely deterministic perturbations.
 Let us first consider the dynamical system for the unperturbed particle trajectory $\xb^0(t)$:

 The resulting trajectory, or flow map is